Taipei Symphony Orchestra: Overview

-Under the direction of Felix Chen from 1986 to 2003, the Orchestra grew in size and strength, the number of orchestra members increased, and the length of the season expanded.
-He also broadened the Orchestra's repertoire by introducing new and unfamiliar works from all music styles and periods, while maintaining the highest standard of traditional classical music.
-For the 2004 season, the Taipei City Government nominated the well-known bassoonist, Chia-Chu Hsu as the General Director.
+Under the direction of Felix Chen from 1986 to 2003, the orchestra grew in size and strength, and the length of the season expanded.
+Chen also broadened the orchestra's repertoire by introducing new and unfamiliar works from all music styles and periods.
+For the 2004 season, the Taipei City Government nominated bassoonist Chia-Chu Hsu as the general director.

 Taipei Music Festival

-In 1979, Taipei Music Festival, instructed by former Taipei City Mayor Lee Teng-hui, was created to promote cultural activity within the island of Taiwan.
-Over the years, the festival has been recognized worldwide for its successful performances and international roster of artists, such as the Royal Philharmonic Orchestra, Israel Philharmonic Orchestra, St. Petersburg Philharmonic Orchestra, Russian State Philharmonic Orchestra, Oslo Philharmonic Orchestra, Bamberger Symphoniker, Budapest Symphony Orchestra, Royal Concertgebouw Orchestra, Orchestre Philharmonique de Radio France, and Rundfunk-Sinfonieorchester Berlin.
+In 1979, Taipei Music Festival, instructed by former Taipei City mayor Lee Teng-hui, was created to promote cultural activity within the island of Taiwan.
+Over the years, the festival has been recognized worldwide for its successful performances and international roster of artists, such as the Royal Philharmonic Orchestra, Israel Philharmonic Orchestra, Saint Petersburg Philharmonic Orchestra, Russian State Philharmonic Orchestra, Oslo Philharmonic, Bamberg Symphony, Budapest Symphony Orchestra, Royal Concertgebouw Orchestra, Orchestre philharmonique de Radio France, and Berlin Radio Symphony Orchestra.

 The annual opera produced by TSO every year is also an important musical event on the island.
 The TSO has performed such works as La traviata, Faust, Carmen, Turandot, La bohème, Aida, Madama Butterfly, Cavalleria rusticana, Pagliacci, Otello, The Flying Dutchman, and Salome.
 Recently, the TSO has featured operas by Carl Orff, having performed his Die Kluge in 2016, with a performance of Der Mond in August 2017.